tastybug/zettelkasten/catalog/gcp/gcp-identities-and-permissions.md

 ## Policies

 Policies bring the concepts together and form the basis of IAM.
+It's the full sentence of "subject, verb(s), object".
 You have 3 ingredients:

 * the principal
 * the role(s)